Speak Now, Speak Life

 Butterfly, A Symbol of Hope

-The butterfly represents organ donation as a symbol of change and is also well established as representing new life and hope.
-The transformation of the butterfly compliments the ability donation has to turn what’s lost into something beautiful.
+The butterfly represents organ donation as a symbol of change and is also well-established as a symbol of new life and hope.
+The transformation of the butterfly complements the ability of donation to turn what’s lost into something beautiful.

 The Gift of Sight through Cornea Donation

-One donor can give two people the Gift of Sight through cornea donation.
+One donor can give the Gift of Sight to two people through cornea donation.
 Speak to the power of through the darkness to the light of a new day with the Gift of Sight.

 The Gift of Healing and Mobility through Tissue Donation